This is a battle of two critically acclaimed industry standards when it comes to studio monitoring equipment.

 If the Sony pair has a rolled sub-bass, the Audio Technica ATH-M50x has a boosted bass.
 The Sony headphones have pretty flat mids, while the Audio Technica has a dip in the low mid.

 The Audio Technica ATH M50x also has a SLIGHT bump to the mid-mid.
 And concerning the highs, there is a dip at around the 12k frequency.

 Overall, the Audio Technica ATH M50x has very clear audio and provides a professional-grade monitoring and listening experience.

-There’s also a lot to talk about in terms of physical build and miscellaneous features!
+I also have a lot to talk about in terms of physical build and miscellaneous features!

 It also features a metal headband with several adjustment levels to fit various head sizes.

-The Audio Technica ATH-M50x clamps pretty hard on your head and will be very hard to ignore if you’ve been sitting down, mixing and producing for hours.
+I find that the Audio Technica ATH-M50x clamps pretty hard on the head and is very hard to ignore when Ive been sitting down, mixing, and producing for hours.

-The Audio Technica ATH-M50x also has an ear cup folding mechanism for easy portability.
-The headphones also come with a leatherette carry bag for added protection.
+The Audio Technica ATH-M50x also has an ear cup folding mechanism for easy portability AND a leatherette carry bag for added protection.

-This also means that you can buy a third-party cable.
-But make sure that the locking mechanism would fit the headphones’ locking mechanism.
+You can also buy a third-party cable, but make sure that the locking mechanism would fit the headphones’ locking mechanism.

 It is also low power, so you can use it on mobile devices without an additional amp to power your headphones to get high volume.